About the Group

 The Group is also actively involved in outreach and education.
 Visit one of the links

-to the right for details on our currently funded projects.
+below for details on our currently funded projects.

-Increased Connectivity in a Polar Desert Resulting from Climate Warming.
-2011-2017.
+Antarctica.
+2017-2023.
 Funded by National Science Foundation, Office of Polar Programs.

 Whillans Ice Stream Subglacial Access Research Drilling.
 2009-2017.
 Funded by National Science Foundation, Office of Polar Programs.